roseandlily33/cloudyWithAChanceOfCoding/README.md

 # Cloudy With A Chance Of Coding
-Week 6 Project - To build a weather app with server side API's
+Week 6 Project - To build a weather app with server side API's.

 ## Languages Used:
-I used server side APIs, HTML, JavaScript, Bootstrap and custom CSS.
+I used server side APIs from openWeather, HTML, JavaScript, Bootstrap, dayJS and custom CSS.
 I like to use bootstrap as more as a template and not the full customization of the webpage, I find that there's a lot more options especially when it comes to colours and fonts, but bootstrap defintley takes the guess work out of a responsive design with easy to add things like nav bars, modals, etc.

 ## The Vision: